Fly Fishing for Tarpon – Boca Grande, FL

 Leaders

 I will supply all of the necessary leaders for catching tarpon on fly.
-Every leader used on my skiff for tarpon is IGFA legal with a class tippet of 16 pounds or less.
+Every leader used on my skiff for tarpon is IGFA legal with a class tippet of 16 pounds.
 IGFA legal leaders must have a bite or shock tippet that is 12 inches or less in length and a class tippet that is at least 15 inches in length.
 If you would like to tie your own leaders for your trip please give me a call to discuss knots, lengths, and materials.

 Flies

-I personally tie all of the flies that are used on my fly fishing tarpon charters.
+I personally tie all of the flies that are used on my tarpon fly fishing charters.
 If you would like to tie your own flies for your tarpon trip please give me a call and I will point you in the right direction on hooks, patterns, colors, sizes, sink rates and more.